The Impact of REPSE on Nearshore Call Center Outsourcing in Mexico: A Comprehensive Analysis

 The Mexican outsourcing law reforms have significantly impacted BPO service providers and businesses outsourcing to the country.
 Specifically, REPSE registration and compliance have required stakeholders’ time, money, and effort.

 At the same time, these reforms have positively influenced companies employing customer service and technical support outsourcing.
-They can help those engaged in nearshore call center outsourcing and improve the Mexican outsourcing industry.
+Their expertise can benefit those engaged in nearshoring in Mexico, especially in the call center sector, and contribute to the advancement of the Mexican outsourcing industry.

 Here is how REPSE affects companies and BPO call centers in Mexico: